elifitch/whirlwind-tour-of-web-performance/lazy-loading/script.md

 }
 [DELETE createLazyLoadObserver(); FROM BOTTOM]
 ```
-This creates a conditional that says, if intersection observer is not available on the window, if it's not supported, do something, and if it is supported, call the function we've been using up to this point.
+This creates a conditional that says, if intersection observer is not available on the window, that is if it's not supported, do something, and if it is supported, call the function we've been using up to this point.
 Now we need to write a function that will fetch and load our polyfill on demand.
 ```
 function loadScript(src, done) {
   var js = document.createElement('script');